-With almost a third of women saying Valentine’s Day is there preferred day for being proposed to, Events planner and founder of Your planning Angel, gives us her favourite proposal ideas to set you apart from the crowd!
+With almost a third of women saying Valentine’s Day is there preferred day for being proposed to, Events planner and founder of Your planning Angel, gives us her favourite Valentine’s Day proposal ideas to set you apart from the crowd.

-If you love the outdoors, create a treasure hunt around one of your favourite locations.
+If you love the outdoors, this Valentine’s Day proposal will definitely be a winner.
+Create a treasure hunt around one of your favourite locations.
 You could openly plan this with your partner as a fun activity with a load of friends.
 But, at the end of the trail, surprise them all with your proposal.

 If you already live together and have a pet cat or dog, get home early, pop some Champagne in the fridge and prepare a beautiful meal (or have the number of your favourite take away on speed dial).
 Put the ring on your pet’s collar and have them greet your partner as they walk in the door.
 As soon as they spot the ring, propose and celebrate your engagement with a chilled glass of bubbly and a great meal.

 This is one of my favourites.
 Embrace your inner geek by planning a relaxing afternoon at home, then casually suggest playing a puzzle.
 Bring out a personalised puzzle that, when completed, reads ‘Will you Marry me?’
-Works really well with Scrabble, too.
+This idea can also work really well with Scrabble, too.

 Tell your partner you’ve won a romantic couple’s photo shoot.
 What you’ve really done is hired a photographer to take photos of you in one of your favourite locations to capture your proposal.
 Get dressed up and then propose mid-shoot.
 You could then have a romantic engagement photo shoot to celebrate.

 On the days leading up to February 14th , plant Post-it notes or Valentine’s cards with sweet messages written on them around the house.
-Then on Valentine’s Day itself, present them with a box of chocolates containing… you guessed it… the ring.
+Then on Valentine’s Day itself, present them with a card, like this super cute design from Not On The High Street, and a box of chocolates containing… you guessed it… the ring.